Skip to content

 What Does Melanoma Look Like?

 Having your skin checked once each year by a dermatologist, as well as checking your skin at home each month, may help melanoma be caught in its earliest stage.
 Although melanoma can only be diagnosed with a biopsy, the ABCDE rule can help you and your dermatologist identify a melanoma.
+Note that melanoma in people of color may not always follow the classic ABCDE criteria.
+It may appear symmetric with uniform pigmentation, or present as a hypomelanotic (lightly pigmented) lesion, making it especially important to have all suspicious lesions evaluated by a dermatologist.

 A